 Wednesday and Sunday evenings in the winter months

-During the winter months, many of our brothers and sisters facing homelessness seek shelter in downtown No Freeze Shelters.
+During the winter months, many of our brothers and sisters facing homelessness seek shelter in downtown Warming Centers.
 We team together to prepare and provide delicious hot meals on Wednesday and Sunday nights.

 Our high school volunteers participate in this ministry twice a month.